 An account whose margin percentage falls below the maintenance margin requirement (7.5%) may be liquidated.
 During a liquidation, the liquidator is allowed to take on the entire account balance of the liquidated account, leaving it with zero margin and position.
 Partial liquidation is also permitted, in which case the liquidator will take on proportional amounts of the account’s margin and position (one of which will be negative).

 Liquidations occur on-chain, and any account may act as a liquidator, provided that their ending balance after the liquidation meets the maintenance margin requirement.
-We will open-source a new liquidator bot for the perpetual which anybody may run to participate in liquidations.

 Since a liquidator may take on the liquidated account’s full balance, the incentive to liquidate is higher the closer the target account is to the liquidation threshold.
 Other factors impacting the liquidation reward are: